Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 If you answered ‘yes’ to the first four questions and ‘no’ to the last three, you may go ahead with your pre-workout.

-That being said, I’d like to add this next part as a precautionary measure; If you feel the symptoms of pre-workout overdose are too strong to wait out, then you need to get it out of your system immediately.
+That said, if you feel the symptoms of pre-workout overdose are too strong to wait out, then you need to get it out of your system immediately.

 You should do the following: